 DTT Rx characteristics (site/area, Ewmed_ref, ...).

-DTT coverage contours can be calculated using this information, or else;
+DTT coverage contours can be calculated using this information, or else

 DTT coverage contours can be specified/defined by external sources.

 In addition, the WSD location would need to be known.

 One potential drawback of calculating or defining the DTT coverage contour is that often it is possible to have a satisfactory DTT reception ‘beyond’ the calculated coverage contour.
 In other words, the ‘true’ coverage ‘edge’ may be ‘outside’ the calculated/defined coverage contour.
 Either this is taken into account when the ‘reference’ coverage contour is calculated/defined or else areas of actual DTT reception may be ‘overlooked’ by the DB; this type of occurrence would constitute a possibility of concluding a ‘false-vacancy-detection’ for the presence of a DTT signal being reported by the DB.
 Of course, the opposite effect may also arise sometimes, where a ‘false-occupancy-detection’ would be indicated.